oyvindrankelarsen/shapecalc/README.md

 # Shapecalc
+The main goal is to utilize Google Test (.cpp) to test the c code.

 # Project Description
 This project is part of my studies in "Software Development and Autonomous Vehicles".
-The main goal is to utilize Google Test (.cpp) to test the c code.
 The code consists of two parts, firstly calculating the area and the circumfence of different shapes and secondly to act as a calculator.

+# License
+GPLv3.
+See LICENSE.

 # How to install and run the project